Skip to content

 Why chunk reranking rather than session-level?
 LongMemEval sessions are long conversations (commonly 10–20 KB of raw turns).
 The reranker's input window is effectively 512 tokens, so naively prefixing a whole session discards the very signal we need.
 Scoring the chunks that first-stage retrieval already matched, then max-pooling to sessions, recovers the signal cleanly.

-Performance: with bge-reranker-v2-m3 quantized to int8 on CPU, 50 (query, chunk) pairs take roughly 2–4 seconds on an idle workstation and much more on a heavily-loaded box (see the measured lift table for a worst-case number).
-Budget a few minutes of wall time per 100 questions in the harness, or pick a smaller model (e.g. Xenova/ms-marco-MiniLM-L-6-v2) for interactive iteration.
+Performance: with bge-reranker-v2-m3 (FP16 ONNX) on a single RTX 4090, the full 500-question hybrid+rerank run takes ~11 minutes (median 1.18 s / query, +325 ms on top of the no-rerank hybrid).
+On an int8 ONNX/CPU path, budget a few minutes of wall time per 100 questions, or pick a smaller model (e.g. Xenova/ms-marco-MiniLM-L-6-v2) for interactive iteration.
 MCP gateway queries pay the reranker cost once per search() call and only when rerank_enabled is set.

 Output